Sylvester96/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 5: A script that lists all local variables and evironment varibles and functions.

-Task 6: A script that creaes a new local variable.
+Task 6: A script that creates a new local variable.
 Name: BEST Value: School

-Task 7:
+Task 7: A script that creates a new global variable.
+Name: BEST Value: School

 Task 8: